A sumptuous and even healthy Cucumber Cake with the scent of cardamom and made with whole wheat and coconut sugar. A low-fat, vegan, soy-free recipe.

-In the India I grew up in, ovens were a rarity.
-Cakes were a rare treat you bought at the bakery.
-But what some adventurous cooks did have was an aluminum contraption that looked like a tube pan with a lid.
+Another kind of "oven" some adventurous cooks had was an aluminum contraption that looked like a tube pan with a lid.
 In the bottom was a compartment that held sand.
 The "oven" was placed on a stove and the flame heated the sand which in turn baked the cake.

-Tausali is a rather spare yet sumptuous cake from India's Konkan region– my dad's native land.
+Tausali is a rather spare yet sumptuous cake from India's Konkan region-- my dad's native land.
 It contains the classic triumvirate of homemade Indian sweets: jaggery (an unrefined Indian sugar not unlike piloncillo), coconut, and cardamom.
-It also contains rava (sooji or cream of wheat), sometimes ghee, and — of course– cucumber.
+It is usually made with rice flour and semolina or sooji farina, sometimes ghee, and -- of course-- cucumber.
 There are no leaveners here, like baking soda or baking powder.

 To stay true to the fresh-from-the-tube-pan look of a Tausali, but to make it prettier, I baked my Cucumber Cake in a bundt pan.